 - Choose Workspace → Workspace Maintenance from the Tabletop menu.
-The Workspaces window appears.
-You must have Administrator privilege or be logged in as the sysop user to perform Workspace maintenance. - 2.
+The Workspaces window appears. - 2.
 From the Workspaces browse, select the Workspace to delete. - Choose the Delete Record button.
 A confirmation dialog box appears with any warnings to consider. - 4.
 Choose the Continue button to complete your Workspace delete. - 5.
 Choose File $\rightarrow$ Exit to close the window.